 Appellate Law – Frequently Asked Questions

-At Cain & Associates in Cleburne, we provide appellate services for an array of needs.
+At Cain & Kiel Law in Cleburne, we provide appellate services for an array of needs.
 Whether you believe an error has taken place in court proceedings or evidence was overlooked in the original trial, we have the experience necessary to review your case and walk you through the next steps.
 Often, appellate attorneys hear the following questions:

 Can both parties try to appeal a decision?